ddwooten/insight_2020_ai/README.md

-With regards to the internals of the state class, it has two primary methods both called upon by the environment class - *get_random_user_history()* which returns a random complete user history from all user historys while *produce()* selects a random song who's embedding's match the input *attributes*.
+With regards to the internals of the state class, it has two primary methods both called upon by the environment class - *get_random_user_history()* which returns a random complete user history from all user histories while *produce()* selects a random song who's embedding's match the input *attributes*.
 If *produce()* is given a *relax* parameter a random embedding is extended to accept values within the range of +/- relax/2.